rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 </caption>

-You may see different version numbers (but they will all be compatible with your code, thanks to SemVer!), and the lines may be in a different order.
+You may see different version numbers (but they will all be compatible with the code, thanks to SemVer!), and the lines may be in a different order.

-Now that you have an external dependency, Cargo fetches the latest versions of everything from the *registry*, which is a copy of data from [Crates.io][cratesio].
+Now that we have an external dependency, Cargo fetches the latest versions of everything from the *registry*, which is a copy of data from [Crates.io][cratesio].
 Crates.io is where people in the Rust ecosystem post their open source Rust projects for others to use.

 [cratesio]: https://crates.io

-After updating the registry, Cargo checks your `[dependencies]` and downloads any you don’t have yet.
-In this case, although you only listed `rand` as a dependency, Cargo also grabbed a copy of `libc`, because `rand` depends on `libc` to work.
-After downloading them, Rust compiles them and then compiles your project with the dependencies available.
+After updating the registry, Cargo checks the `[dependencies]` section and downloads any you don’t have yet.
+In this case, although we only listed `rand` as a dependency, Cargo also grabbed a copy of `libc`, because `rand` depends on `libc` to work.
+After downloading them, Rust compiles them and then compiles the project with the dependencies available.

 If you immediately run `cargo build` again without making any changes, you won’t get any output.
-Cargo knows it has already downloaded and compiled your dependencies, and you haven't changed anything about them in your `Cargo.toml` file.
+Cargo knows it has already downloaded and compiled the dependencies, and you haven't changed anything about them in your `Cargo.toml` file.
 Cargo also knows that you haven't changed anything about your code, so it doesn't recompile that either.
 With nothing to do, it simply exits.
 If you open